fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 1. Navigate to the `/docs/details` folder.

-2. Search for the .md file with the shard's name.
+2. Search for the `.md` file with the shard's name.
 We will be using the `Msg` shard in this example.

+    !!! note
+        If the file does not exist, create a new `.md` file with the shard's name (e.g. `Msg.md`).

     ![Finding the .md file for a shard's details.](assets/editing-details-directory.png)

-3. Amend the text within the .md file.
+3. Amend the text within the `.md` file.

     ![The details within the .md file.](assets/editing-details-md.png)